 According to the new report, demand for products and services from additive-manufacturing technology has been strong over its 22-year history.
 The compound annual growth rate (CAGR) of revenues produced by all products and services over this period is 26.4%.
 The CAGR slowed to 3.3% over the past three years, with 2009 being the slowest in many years, by far.
 Despite a weak 2009 overall, unit sales were strong due to the impact of very low-cost machines based on open-source developments.
 Annual unit sales of AM systems worldwide grew by an estimated 13.9%, according to the new report.

-Meanwhile, the year saw many interesting developments in the use of additive manufacturing for the production of end-use products.
+Meanwhile, the year saw many interesting developments in the use of 3D printing and additive manufacturing for the production of end-use products.
 “Using AM for part production is considered the next frontier, with opportunities beyond measure,” said Terry Wohlers, principal author of Wohlers Report 2010 and president of Wohlers Associates.
 “Corporations, entrepreneurs, investors, and researchers are considering ways in which AM can be used to manufacture an exciting array of products in quantities of one to several thousands,” he stated.

 Two relatively distinct markets are developing for products made by additive manufacturing.
 One is the professional market and includes the medical, dental, aerospace, automotive, and motorsports industries.
 The other is the broad and interesting consumer market.
 Examples are furniture and home accessories, toys, game avatars, and fashion products.